MideOludoyi/Data-Science-Projetcs/README.md

-This is Mayor's first git project!
+This a bank for my personal Data science projects.
+No part of this files is reproducible without due consent.